Derivatives of Non-Polynomial Functions

 $\begin{align*} f'(x) = \frac{ \cot x - \ln (\sin x) }{ e^x } \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Derivatives of Non-Polynomial Functions.
-Justin Math: Calculus. https://justinmath.com/derivatives-of-non-polynomial-functions/
+In Justin Math: Calculus. https://justinmath.com/derivatives-of-non-polynomial-functions/